Betty-Blocks-Services/import-csv/README.md

 ## Limitations

-- No relational data can be imported.
+- Limited support for relational data (belongs to relations only).
 - At the time of this writing Betty Blocks NextGen actions have a maximum runtime of 60 seconds.<br />This function (and any other functions in your action) need to complete within 60 seconds.<br />
   To make sure the import does not exceed this 60 seconds time limit, the action funciton will impose limits on the number of records it can create and a limit for the number of records it can update (for updates the function also needs to retrieve the data first, which causes overhead).
 - Time properties have not been tested and are currently not supported.